IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 ![](/assets/images/pipeline_5_wo_auto_call_seq.svg)

-As we see, some rebalancing steps couldn't be completed at all because long operations were executed before short operations, leaving them without required funds.
+As we see, some rebalancing steps couldn't be completed at all because long operations were executed before short operations, leaving them without the required funds.

 The biggest advantage of this pipeline is in its flexibility: we can turn off grouping via `group_by=False` to run the entire logic per column (each group will contain only one column).
 We can also test